-Strategic authority for overseeing all aspects of post-compulsory education and training (PCET).
+The strategic authority for overseeing all aspects of Tertiary Education and Research in Wales.

 The Welsh Government commissioned Professor Ellen Hazelkorn to undertake a review of the governance, regulation and oversight of post-compulsory education in Wales.
 The report contained two primary recommendations:

-- Welsh Government should develop an overarching vision for the PCET sector
+- develop an overarching vision for the PCET sector

 - establish a new arm’s-length body responsible for the oversight, strategic direction and leadership of the sector.

 Following the review, a White Paper was issued in 2017: Public Good and a Prosperous Wales.